SaiKumar97/NewSmsApp/README.md

 # NewSmsApp
-Yet another app to simplify life :-)
+An Android app to send and receive SMS targeting Android 4.1 and up.